OGGM/oggm/docs/index.rst

 .. _3-Clause BSD License: https://opensource.org/licenses/BSD-3-Clause

-OGGM is free software.
-This implies that you are free to use the model and copy or modify its code at your wish, under certain conditions:
+OGGM is a free software.
+This implies that you are free to use the model and copy, modify or redistribute its code at your wish, under certain conditions:

 1. When using this software, please acknowledge the original authors of this contribution by using our logo, referring to our website or using an